glowen18/WDI_P2_FamBook/README.md

 1. Password reset does not connect to user's email.
 2. Need to create error message if email already in use.
 3. Need to create error message if password is not long enough.
-4. Get photos and  videos uploaded to the site.
+4. Ability to upload photos and videos to the site.
 5. Ability for users to post comments on the site.
 6. Ability to connect via email or social media on the site.